axsh/openvnet/docs/InstallGuide.md

 * port-name

-OpenVNet associates an Open vSwitches port with a database record of the interface table if its `port-name` is corresponded to what you can see by `ovs-vsctl show`.
+The OpenVNet associates an Open vSwitch's port with a database record of the interface table if its `port-name` is corresponded to what you can see by `ovs-vsctl show`.

 ### Launch Services

-The OpenVNet's processes(vnmgr, webapi and vna) are registered as upstart job.
+The OpenVNet's processes(vnmgr, webapi and vna) are registered as upstart jobs.
-You can launch them by the following commands. vnmgr and webapi may have already been launched in the last sections.
+You can launch them using the following commands. vnmgr and webapi may have already been launched in the last sections.

 ```
 # initctl start vnet-vnmgr